stephane/libmodbus/docs/modbus_get_query_function.md

 ## Return value

-The function code a the query.
+The function code of the query.